Feel comfortable and confident that your donation will make a difference.

 - The lien release

-Unless the title states, “No Security Interest” in the upper left corner of the title, we will need a Release of Lien with original signatures.
+Unless the title states, “No Security Interest” in the upper left corner of the title, we will need a Release of Lien from the lending institution with original signatures.

-- List of known issues with the car
+- List of any known issues with the car

-To help us save repair costs in evaluating the vehicle, we would appreciate knowing what issues we should be aware of before giving the car to a needy family.
+To help us save repair costs in evaluating the vehicle, we would appreciate knowing any issues we should be aware of before giving the car to a community member.
 We will accept virtually all vehicles but appreciate the information to save money in repair and diagnostic costs.

 All donors will receive:

 This form is completed when the car is dropped off at Koep’s Korner or when a CCP representative picks up the vehicle.